Siddev09/Bug-Research-Solodit/TransientStorage.md

-its a variable which mostly used for safty or locking any function till it completly execute. if it loosely implemented it can be overidden by multiple calls to the same function . end user get different result then expected .
+It’s a state variable used as a safety mechanism to lock a function while it is executing.
+If the locking logic is weak or incorrectly implemented, multiple calls can bypass the lock, leading to inconsistent or unexpected results for the end user.